-- The freshwater body provides habitats and breeding grounds for animals which provides a rich source of proteins to the community. - Water bodies are important carbon sinks that absorb a lot of carbon dioxide hence - .
-COM minimise greenhouse effect and global warming. - Conserving the lake will maintain a beautiful scenery that provides recreation activities like swimming, boating, fishing.
-This boosts tourism and the local you economy. - Can.
-Conservation of the lake provides clean water for human and animal consumption. - Fishing activities on lakes are important economic activities which bring in money that is u that is used to fund community development.
+- The freshwater body provides habitats and breeding grounds for animals which provides a rich source of proteins to the community. - Water bodies are important carbon sinks that absorb a lot of carbon dioxide hence minimise greenhouse effect and global warming. - Conserving the lake will maintain a beautiful scenery that provides recreation activities like swimming, boating, fishing.
+This boosts tourism and the local economy. - Conservation of the lake provides clean water for human and animal consumption. - Fishing activities on lakes are important economic activities which bring in money that is used to fund community development.